How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Replatform when the quadrant has changed, not before

 The most expensive replatforms we have seen happened because the dashboard looked dated, not because the business outgrew the platform.
-The honest diagnostic is whether your channel mix, your SKU count, your B2B complexity, or your storefront UX ambition has moved enough to leave the original quadrant.
-If only one of those has moved, the answer is usually a smaller change: a B2B Edition migration, a headless storefront on the existing backend, an ERP refactor, a search-engine swap.
-We will tell you that on the discovery call, including when the answer is "do not replatform; we will fix the storefront in eight sprints instead".
+The honest diagnostic lives in the four-question Replatform Test above.
+If only one quadrant has moved, the answer is usually a smaller change: a B2B Edition migration, a headless storefront on the existing backend, an ERP refactor, a search-engine swap.

 Who is on a Siblings Software eCommerce pod